Leadership Excellence and Development (LEAD)

-In Denver Public Schools, our vision is that Every Child Succeeds.
+In Denver Public Schools, our vision is that Every Student Thrives.
 How do we get there?
 We work to attract, develop and retain strong leaders for our schools by providing targeted talent strategy services and a suite of growth and performance tools.
 DPS growth and performance systems are designed to support employees by providing coaching, feedback and professional growth opportunities.

 - DPS Professional Learning Center Resource Library

 - Culture, Equity & Leadership Team Values Based Programs